Frome: Religious sites

 The parish church of St John the Baptist, was built between the late 12th century and early 15th century replacing a 685 AD Saxon building.
 Major restoration work was carried out in the 1860s, including the construction of the Via Crucis, which is thought to be unique in an Anglican church.
 Outside the east end of the church is the tomb of Bishop Thomas Ken.
 The tower has eight bells, which bear inscriptions indicating that they were cast at various points between 1622 and 1792.
 A daughter church of St John's, Christ Church, was built in 1818 by George Allen Underwood, although considerable changes were made throughout the 19th and 20th centuries.
 Choral Evensong is sung at Christ Church on the first Sunday of each month except August at 6.00 pm.
 St Mary's Church at Innox Hill was built in 1862–1864 to the designs of C.E.
 Giles as a chapel of ease to St John's; it is small with a decorated sanctuary ceiling.
 The Anglican Church of the Holy Trinity was built in 1837–38 by Henry Goodridge in the style of Commissioners' Gothic.
-It is unusual in that the altar is at the west end due to the position in which the church was built.
-The stained glass windows are near-contemporary copies of windows designed by Sir Edward Burne-Jones.